openhab/openhab-docs/installation/linux.md

 sudo systemctl start openhab2.service
 ```

-If you later want to restore settings, just replace them.
+If you later want to restore these manual settings, just replace them.
-Maybe you will need to delete the existing data first.
+You may want to delete the existing data first.

 ```shell
 # stop openhab instance (here: systemd service)